bakame-php/http-structured-fields/README.md

 > [!NOTE]
 > The `Date` and `DisplayString` type are not yet part of any accepted
 > RFC.
-But they are already added as new types in the superseeding
+But they are already added as new types in the super-seeding
 > RFC proposal.
 >
 > See https://datatracker.ietf.org/doc/html/draft-ietf-httpbis-sfbis
 > for more information.

-The Enum `Type` which list all available types can be used to determine the RFC type corresponding to a PHP structure using the `Type::fromVariable` static method.
+The Enum `Type` list all available types and can be used to determine the RFC type corresponding to a PHP structure using the `Type::fromVariable` static method.
 The method will throw if the structure is not recognized.
 Alternatively it is possible to use the `Type::tryFromVariable` which will instead